fagougou/CWF_web-app/README.md

 ## Getting Started

+1. Fork this repoistory to your branch
+2. Start to code in your forked branch
-Fork this repoistory and create a PR to us after your work is done.
+3. Create a PR to us after your work is done

 _P.S Pseudocode is acceptable._